 - Serve immediately with your favorite toppings

 Hint: if you don’t have a waffle iron, try cooking these waffles on a grill pan: the ridges hold syrup just as well as the squares on a traditional waffle.

 Bonus: Try this delicious 3-ingredient vegan ice cream on top!

 Why not top your waffles with this delicious, guilt-free ice cream?
 Bonus: it’s vegan, gluten-free, and only has three ingredients!

 1 banana, sliced

 1tbsp maple syrup, plus extra for serving

 - Freeze the banana slices and raspberries, reserving a few berries for serving

 - Once frozen solid, place all the frozen fruit in a food processor with the maple syrup and blend until it reaches a creamy, scoopable consistency.

-- Serve immediately on top of waffles sprinkled with fresh raspberries and a drizzle of maple syrup – and be amazed you didn’t try this sooner!
+- Serve immediately on top of power waffles sprinkled with fresh raspberries and a drizzle of maple syrup – and be amazed you didn’t try this sooner!